Nomiso-io/DoItRight/Backend/README.md

 ## About the author

-This project is maintaned by NomiSo Inc(https://nomiso.io/products).
+This project is maintaned by [NomiSo Inc.](https://nomiso.io/products)